PX4/PX4-Autopilot/apps/examples/README.txt

      include the path to the genromfs executable.

   3. ELF size:  The ELF files in this example are, be default, quite large because they include a lot of "build garbage".
-You can greately reduce the size of the ELF binaries are using the objcopy --strip-unneeded command to remove un-necessary information from the ELF files.
+You can greatly reduce the size of the ELF binaries are using the 'objcopy --strip-unneeded' command to remove un-necessary information from the ELF files.

   4. Simulator.
 You cannot use this example with the the NuttX simulator on